andrew0030/PandoraCore/notes.md

   - [x] Make system json driven
   - [x] Add texture folder support (automatically load all textures in a folder that are titled 0, 1, 2, 3...)
   - [ ] Add different types of ctm
+  - [ ] Add json option to toggle "in front of" checks
+  - [ ] Optimize ctm even more (this will involve some hacky stuff, so it should be the last step)
 - Shader Patcher
   - I dont understand enough about this system to write TODOs